VenithNET/Dragon-Linux/content/blog/2025/02/12-passing-the-torch.md

 +++
 date = "2025-02-13T14:00:00-00:00"
 draft = false
-title = "Passing the torch on Asahi Linux" slug = "passing-the-torch" author = "The Asahi Linux team"
+title = "Passing the torch on Dragon Linux" slug = "passing-the-torch" author = "The Dragon Linux team"
 +++

-With a heavy heart, we announce the resignation of Asahi Linux founder Hector Martin (marcan).
+With a heavy heart, we announce the resignation of Dragon Linux founder Hector Martin (marcan).
 His statement is on [his blog](https://marcan.st/2025/02/resigning-as-asahi-linux-project-lead/).
 Asahi Linux brings Linux to Apple Silicon, supporting audio, webcams, graphics